valpackett/ring-ratelimit/README.md

              )))
 ; 500 per hour per user per IP per ?awesomeness= param per X-My-Api-Key HTTP header for users with role :admin ; 100 per hour per IP for anonymous users
+; note: with composed limits changing one parameter = a different limit key
 ```

 You can use a custom handler for the error (when the user has no requests left):